mistnyan/mistnyan.github.io/NHVGM/index.md

 I’d been bouncing between part-time jobs, just trying to live an ordinary life, when one day I got caught up in a gate incident.
 When I came to...

-【Welcome, Awakener <Kwon Asol>!】
+【Welcome, Awakener 〈Kwon Asol〉!】
-【Your unique ability, <Gate>, has been fully analyzed!】
+【Your unique ability, 〈Gate〉, has been fully analyzed!】

 'What?'